About

 Why This Exists

-The KJV is in the public domain, but its 17th-century English is a barrier for general readers and unsuitable for modern study tools.
-For over 400 years, there has been no serious, free, modern-English alternative that anyone can use without restriction.
+The KJV is in the public domain, but its 17th-century English can be a barrier for general readers and difficult to use in modern study tools.
+There are few free, modern-English alternatives that anyone can use without restriction.

 The Covenant Rendering exists to fill that gap: a rigorous, formal-equivalence translation from the original Hebrew, released under CC-BY-4.0 — free to use, quote, distribute, and build on, with attribution.